FinnKrass/MX-Break-In-Machine/README.md

 ### Printing

-It's a good idea to make the prints rugged, for each item in the print BoM there will be a corresponding *suggested* material.
+It's a good idea to make the prints rugged, so for each item in the print BoM there will be a corresponding *suggested* material.
 These can be changed, but I can't guarantee the longevity if substituted for a weaker material.
 I've only tested the off centre plates in TPU, so I can't guarantee functionality if printed in standard materials.
 I've also added a column for alternative materials where applicable.
 Finally, when selecting the print settings, make sure you use ~6 or more perimeters and 25% (gyroid) infill.
 For some parts this strength isn't critical, so feel free to make changes at your own liberty.
 I've also selected the primary material choices to be attainable at a reasonable price, if Nylon (PA) or PC are listed as an alternative and you have some on hand, then use that!
 #### Print BoM

 | Name                 | Quantity | Material | Optional |   Alternative   |